activadee/user-story-map/README.md

 2. Create new release
 3. Assign issues from user steps to releases
 4. View tabular overview of all releases

+### 4. Import/Export Data

+#### Export

+1. Click "Export" button in the user story map header
+2. Choose download location for the JSON file
+3. File contains complete snapshot of your story map

+#### Import

+1. Click "Import" button in the user story map header
+2. Configure import settings:
+   - **Strategy**: Merge, Replace, or Append data
+   - **Conflict Resolution**: Skip, Overwrite, or Rename conflicts
+3. Select JSON file to import
+4. Review import results and any warnings

 ## 🎨 Design Principles